-Will enjoy getting to really know characters and how they develop.
+Enjoys getting to really know characters and how they develop.

 Wants a book that is fairly short and easy to read.
 As in all the books in The Spiderwick Chronicles series, The Field Guide can develop self-confidence and reading stamina.
-It is really important for a reluctant reader that books are finished and enjoyed before the interest in them is lost.
+It is really important for a reluctant reader that books are finished and enjoyed before the interest in them fades.

 The Grace children discover the faerie world is closer than you think…

 After finding a mysterious, handmade field guide in the attic of the ramshackle old mansion they’ve just moved into, Jared; his twin brother, Simon; and their older sister, Mallory, discover that there’s a magical and maybe dangerous world existing parallel to our own–the world of faerie.

 The Grace children want to share their story, but the faeries will do everything possible to stop them…

 Lucinda’s Secret (2003)

 Followed by spin-off series ‘Beyond the Spiderwick Chronicles’: